Capital-M Music

 88-key keyboards will depend on what you want to do with them.
 Digital Pianos (for home or gig performance) may be different from studio controller use.
 I’ve loved Roland keyboards for a while - I think they have some of the best relatively compact hammer-action key action setups with the PHA-4 and PHA-50 actions.
 My home performance keyboard setup (which is what I practice and record piano on) is quite complex now, but the heart of it is a Roland FP-90 digital piano, which has the excellent PHA-50 action in it.
 I couple it with Modartt Pianoteq running on a Mac Mini for the primary sound source and it’s amazing!
 I’ve often found other weighted keybeds to be too heavy for my taste (particularly from Yamaha), though they can work for some people.
 Kawai is another high-end brand for digital pianos.

-For a primary studio controller, I’d go with at least 61 keys at home, which translates into 5 octaves of keys (the formula is subtract 1 from the total keys, then divide by 12.
+For a primary studio controller, I’d go with at least 61 keys at home, which translates into 5 octaves of keys (the formula is subtract 1 from the total keys, then divide by 12, for 12 notes per octave and one note to finish the top of the highest octave.
 25 keys is 2 octaves, 37 is 3, 49 is 4, 61 is 5, then they jump to piano style, so 88 is a full size piano keyboard (a little over 7 octaves), and 76 is one octave less than that).
 I would also recommend getting one that has a modwheel, pitchbend wheel (ideally separate from the modwheel), and sliders and knobs.
 Some also have finger drum / trigger pads, and channel aftertouch which means that you can press the keys harder after you play them to send data about how hard you pressed them.
 All will have a sustain pedal input, many will have an expression pedal input (a continuous pedal that rocks back and forth to send data, used in organs as a volume pedal or on a guitar pedal board for a “wah” pedal among other things).
 If you can get one that has a continuous sustain pedal input, that’s helpful for playing acoustic piano effectively, but that’s more common on digital pianos than on controller keyboards.
 This is obviously too many controls to manipulate at once, but you can record things in multiple passes, so you’d have one pass for notes, one for modwheel expression (which is how many virtual instruments control volume expression), and then any other parameters you need to record.
 Also remember that when inputting many kinds of lines, you only need one hand (for flute parts for example if you are not using a wind controller for those), so you’d have the other hand free for something else on that note pass.
 It will take some coordination, and some practice time to get good at this - it’s an instrument like any other!

 A wind controller will usually look somewhat clarinet-like, and will both translate breath pressure into MIDI breath control (MIDI CC 2), and notes into MIDI note values based on metal contacts you are covering with your fingers like the holes or keys on a wind instrument.
 You can also get Breath Controllers, which are headsets with a mouthpiece that translates breath pressure, but no instrument body.
 Instead you use it with your keyboard for note input.
 These are less common than wind controllers these days, but they can also work well for some people.
 Both of these devices are useful for playing wind parts on a mockup because they give you some of the natural expression that players of acoustic wind instruments would use which are harder to mimic with a modwheel, slider or foot pedal on a keyboard.